UML Getting Started - UML Modeling in Eclipse

 New class diagram

 3. Enter myapp and press Enter.
-From now on classes to be drawn in this diagram will be placed in a (new) package named myapp.
-In practice you can also enter a nested package structure like com.vp.myapp.
+From now on, classes drawn in this diagram will be placed in a new package named myapp.
+In practice, you can also enter a nested package structure like com.vp.myapp.

 Entering package header

-4. Create a class.
-Select Class from the diagram toolbar.
-Drag it out and put it onto the diagram.
-Enter User as name and press Enter to confirm.
+4. Create a class by selecting Class from the diagram toolbar.
+Drag and drop it onto the diagram.
+Enter User as the name and press Enter to confirm.

 Create class